Ryan-L-UK/HeartOfWinter/Sources/Adventures/Adv 4.5.md

 # Part 3: What's Next?

 The adventurers may have treasure to sell and lore to lend, or questions in mind and wounds to tend.
 The aftermath of this adventure is a bundle of questions, so focus on the characters and what they want to do next, perhaps with downtime activities.
-If they want to chase down **Vecna** and **Morwena**, that trail might simply go cold—for now.
+If they want to chase down **Nihilus** and **Morwena**, that trail might simply go cold—for now.
 Their threads reappear in the next adventure: The Hidden Page.

 ## The Flame Crevasse Wizards